 Let me know your thoughts!
 And if you’ve enjoyed this post, check out these Chocolate Peanut Butter Balls, I highly recommend!

 - Melt the coconut oil or butter in the microwave or on the stove and then let cool.
 Combine oil/butter with sweetener, vanilla and salt in a large bowl and mix.

 - Add in the almond flour and knead dough with hands.

 - Fold chocolate chips into the cookie dough.
-If your consistency is too thick, add a tablespoon of milk of choice, or add a bit of flour to return its thickness.
+If your consistency is too thick, add a tablespoon of milk or cream of choice, or add a bit more flour to return its thickness.

 - Shape the cookie dough balls to whichever size you prefer by hand, or you can use a cookie scoop.
 Store in the freezer and enjoy!